Getting Started

 Why should my school register our prayer space?

 When you register here, your prayer space becomes part of our national data.
-The stories and feedback we gather from prayer spaces are also included in multiple reports and articles.
+We also include the stories and feedback we gather from prayer spaces in multiple reports and articles.

 Most importantly, the registration system enables us to work and walk closely with you, connect with you, and learn and share your lessons and experiences.
-In this way, we can encourage and inspire others to do the same.
+This way, we can encourage and inspire others to do the same.

 Register Now